MolClustPy/MolClustPy.github.io/pages/PackageQuickstart.md

 ```
 ### Using the MolClustPy Package

-Using the package is the same as using the code downloaded through the other methods except for a few changes
+Using the package is the same as using the code downloaded through the other methods(zip or github clone) but you will need to make a few changes.

 The main difference will be in the imports: